ynput/ayon-documentation/website/docs/ayon_launcher_artist_basic.md

 ![](assets/launcher/artist/login_window_2.png)

 ### Launcher Info

-This button is labeled with AYON launcher version.
-When clicked it shows additional information about your installed AYON launcher, local site ID and environment variables.
+This button is labeled with the AYON launcher version.
+When clicked, it shows additional information about your installed AYON launcher, local site ID, and environment variables.

 :::info

-See [Environment variables](dev_launcher.md#environment-variables) More information about environment variables set during start up.
+See [Environment Variables](dev_launcher.md#environment-variables) for more information about environment variables set during startup.
 :::

 ![](assets/launcher/artist/AYON_info.png)

-- *<strong><span style={{color:"red"}}>\*</span></strong> Local Site ID.*: A unique id that is assigned to your machine on installing AYON Launcher.
-More info See [Site ID](ayon_launcher_artist_advanced.md#site-id).
+- **<strong><span style={{color:"red"}}>\*</span></strong> Local Site ID**: A unique ID assigned to your machine when installing AYON Launcher.
+More info in [Site ID](ayon_launcher_artist_advanced.md#site-id).

 ### Exit

-Exit and close AYON launcher desktop app.
+Exit and close the AYON Launcher desktop app.